magdalenabialon/PieceOfArt/README.md

    - like & comment others' paintings
    - see paintings' city location on the map
    - search for exact painting tittle (for pro users & real art lovers ;)
-   - user can delete others' comments on his/hers position
+   - user can delete others' comments on his / hers position
    - home page displays the most popular & liked positions
 - 2. If not logged in you can still see all posted art :D